Manikanta1239/Python/VENV.md

 ```bash
 pip uninstall -r requirements.txt -y
 ```
+This removes all listed packages, ensuring a clean environment.

 ---
 ## 🏆 Best Practices
 ### 🔒 Ignoring `venv` in Git
-Add this to `.gitignore` to avoid committing virtual environments:
+To avoid committing the virtual environment folder to Git, add the following to `.gitignore`:
 ```
 venv/
 ```

-### 🖥 Using venv in VS Code
+### 🖥 Using `venv` in VS Code
 1. Open the Command Palette (`Ctrl + Shift + P` / `Cmd + Shift + P`)
 2. Search for **"Python: Select Interpreter"**
 3. Choose the Python executable inside `venv`